go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 `DISABLE_SSH`: if set to true, there will be no SSH link
 `SSH_EXPOSE_ANONYMOUS`: if set to false, SSH links will be hidden for anonymous users

+## File upload fails with: 413 Request Entity Too Large

+This error occurs when the reverse proxy limits the file upload size.

+See the [reverse proxy guide]({{< relref "doc/usage/reverse-proxies.en-us.md" >}}) for a solution with nginx.

 ## Custom Templates not loading or working incorrectly

 Gitea's custom templates must be added to the correct location or Gitea will not find and use them.